coq/platform/doc/README~8.12.md

       (<a href='https://github.com/mattam82/Coq-Equations/issues'>bug reports</a>)
       (<a href='https://coq.inria.fr/opam/released/packages/coq-equations/coq-equations.1.2.3+8.12/opam'>opam package</a>)
     </dd>
-    <dt><b>description</b></dt><dd>Equations is a function definition plugin for Coq, that allows thendefinition of functions by dependent pattern-matching and well-founded,nmutual or nested structural recursion and compiles them into corenterms.
-It automatically derives the clauses equations, the graph of thenfunction and its associated elimination principle.</dd>
+    <dt><b>description</b></dt><dd>Equations is a function definition plugin for Coq, that allows the<br>definition of functions by dependent pattern-matching and well-founded,<br>mutual or nested structural recursion and compiles them into core<br>terms.
+It automatically derives the clauses equations, the graph of the<br>function and its associated elimination principle.</dd>
   </dl>
 </details>